Jeytas/RuXt/README.md

 # RuXt - A Ruby Extractor (and more)
 ## What is this?
 This is a little program I am currently working on that is supposed to make the (de-)compressing of files easier.
 It will use one set of commands and thus makes it easier to compress or decompress files.
+It currently uses all the native Linux commands for extracing and compressing files, however they can all be accessed using only one set of commands.

 ## Installer
-This program can be easily installed using the installer available here [Installer](https://raw.githubusercontent.com/Jeytas/Installers/master/installer.sh) (Please note that you will need to have the `git` package installed on your operating system).
+This program can be easily installed using the installer available here: [Installer](https://raw.githubusercontent.com/Jeytas/Installers/master/installer.sh) (Please note that you will need to have the `git` package installed on your operating system).
 It will clone the repository into `~/.ruxt` and automatically set an alias for you in your .bashrc (if you do not use bash, the installer won't work properly).
 It will add the alias to the last line of the .bashrc and you will then be able to easily access the terminal version of RuXt by just typing 'xt' instead of a lengthy path to the ruby file.

 ### Updating RuXt
 You need to manually update your RuXt, however an alias for updating it has also been set.
 Simply run "updatext" anywhere in your terminal and the new version will replace the current one on your computer.

 ## Usage
 ### Preamble
 Please check whether the installation has finished correctly by typing `xt -h`.
-If you get some help regarding the program, then everything worked correctly.Please check whether the installation has finished correctly by typing `xt -h`.
 If you get some help regarding the program, then everything worked correctly.

 ### Prerequisites
 This program uses your command line to do the work.
 It is basically a lot of shortcuts.
 If you want to be able to extract everything, you also need to install all the needed packages on your Linux machine, which are as follows:
-+ ~~"unzip" and "zip"~~ (No longer needed)
++ "unzip" and "zip" (Only needed for compressing) -> 'ruby_zip' gem needed for extracting
 + "7z" (7zip)
 + "tar"
 + "unrar"